OXeu/OXeu/README.md

 An undergraduate student in Huazhong University of Science and Technology who was roaming on the **Compute Science**

-### 🌱 I’m currently learning
+### 🌱 I’m currently working on
-- 🐙 React Web & React Native
-- 🍀 Everything that can improve my workflow
-- ⚡ WebAssembly
-- 👋 Machine Learning
+- Unify workflows to make them more automated

 ### 🍭 Skills
-- Figma for UI design
-- Java & Kotlin for Android
+- Java & Kotlin for Android (Active)
-- Jetpack Compose for Android
-- Golang for backend
+- Golang for backend (Active)
-- Rust for backend & tools
+- Rust for backend & tools (Semi-active)
+- Figma for UI design (Inactive)
+- Jetpack Compose for Android (Inactive)
-- Vue.js for Web
+- React for Web (Inactive)
-- Python for ML
+- Python for simple tools (Inactive)
-- Flutter for Cross Platform
+- Flutter for Cross Platform (Inactive)
-- SwiftUI for iOS App
+- SwiftUI for iOS App (Inactive)